offbynull/offbynull.github.io/docs/data/learn/Kubernetes/input/input.md

 In the context of containers, an ...

  * image is an application (or set of applications) packaged with all of its dependencies as an immutable and isolated filesystem.
-The filesystem typically contains all dependencies required for the application(s) run sealed at their correct version:
+The filesystem typically contains all dependencies required for the application(s) to run sealed at their correct version:

    * libraries (e.g. correct version of libssh),
    * applications (e.g. correct version bash and Python),